Yusef-Ahmed/OOP-Principles-With-CPP/README.md

-# OOP Principles With CPP
+# OOP Principles With JS

 Object-Oriented Programming (OOP) principles are the foundational ideas behind organizing software design around objects rather than functions or logic.